vijayrajpanchall/matic-docs/docs/supernets/operate/local-supernet.md

 ## Next Steps

 Congratulations on successfully deploying a local Supernet!
-This is a crucial step towards creating a fully functional Supernet that acts as a sidechain to PoS mainnet.
+This is a crucial step towards creating a fully functional Supernet that acts as a childchain to PoS mainnet.

 To continue your Supernet journey, you can learn how to stake on the mainnet to earn rewards and support network security.
 Check out our staking guide here for more information.

-You can also explore how to transact cross-chain between the rootchain and sidechain using the native bridge.
+You can also explore how to transact cross-chain between the rootchain and childchain using the native bridge.
 The cross-chain bridge guide here will walk you through the process.